A Cold and Super-Puffy Planet on a Prograde Orbit: Abstract

 \section{Abstract}

-We report the discovery of TOI-4507 b, a transiting sub-Saturn with a density $<$\,0.3~g/cm$^3$ on a 105-day polar orbit around a 700~Myr old F star.
+We report the discovery of TOI-4507 b, a transiting sub-Saturn with a density $<$\,0.2~g/cm$^3$ on a 105-day prograde orbit around a 700~Myr old F star.
 The transits were detected using data from TESS as well as the Antarctic telescope ASTEP.
-A joint analysis of the light curves and radial velocities from HARPS, FEROS, and CORALIE confirmed the planetary nature of the signal by limiting the mass to be below $30\,M_\oplus$ at 95\% confidence.
-The radial velocities also exhibit the Rossiter-McLaughlin effect and imply that the star's equatorial plane is tilted by $82.0_{-2.4}^{+2.6}$ deg with respect to the planet's orbital plane.
-With these characteristics, TOI-4507 b is one of longest-period planets for which the stellar obliquity has been measured, and is among the longest-period and youngest ``super-puff'' planets yet discovered.
+A joint analysis of the light curves and radial velocities from HARPS, FEROS, and CORALIE confirmed the planetary nature of the signal by limiting the mass to be below $20\,M_\oplus$ at 95\% confidence.
+The radial velocities also exhibit the Rossiter-McLaughlin effect and imply that the planet orbits the star in a prograde orbit with a sky-projected obliquity $\lambda=-15_{-44}^{+50}$ deg ($|\lambda|<80$ deg at $3\sigma$).
+With these characteristics, TOI-4507 is one of the longest-period systems for which the stellar obliquity has been measured, and the planet is among the longest-period and youngest ``super-puff'' planets yet discovered.

 \keywords{\uat{Exoplanets}{498} --- \uat{Transit photometry}{1709} --- \uat{Radial velocity}{1332} --- \uat{Cold Neptunes}{2132}}